LeSyefGit/TinycheckLight/README.md

 In order to make it working, you need a computer with a Raspberry Pi OS (or other Debian-like operating system - without warranty of working) and two Wi-Fi interfaces.
 The best choice is to use a [Raspberry Pi (3+)](https://www.raspberrypi.org) with a Wi-Fi dongle accepting AP mode and a small touch screen.
 This tiny configuration (for less than \$50) allows you to tap any Wi-Fi device, anywhere.

+*If you need more documentation about the internals, don't hesitate to take a look at the [TinyCheck Wiki](https://github.com/KasperskyLab/TinyCheck/wiki).*

 *If you have any question about the projet.
 Want to contribute or just send your feedbacks, don't hesitate to contact us at tinycheck[@]kaspersky[.]com.*

 ### History